Meta-knowledge-Lab/DLB/README.md

-# DLB
+# Self-Distillation from the Last Mini-Batch (DLB)

-Code for Paper "Self-Distillation from the Last Mini-Batch for Consistency Regularization"
+The code for our paper "Self-Distillation from the Last Mini-Batch for Consistency Regularization" will be released very soon.